etn406/zelin-technical-test/README.md

 - Share the entities definitions (class `Book` for example) between the client and the server.
 One source of truth would avoid possible desynchronization between bakend and frontend entities.

-- Request Open Library to add books easily
+- Request Open Library to search new books and gather data easily

 ## Technical Choices